ericfields/StockBot/QUOTES.md

 You can retrieve a chart for multiple options at once, just as you can with stocks.
 You can even get a chart containing stocks and options, all in the same command!

 `/quote MU,AMD,AAPL220P,SNAP8P12-21`

+Up to 10 stocks/options can be quoted at once.

+### Quoting Portfolios

+You can quote users' portfolios just as you would a stock.

+`/quote FOLIO`

+When you quote multiple user portfolios, a different line will be plotted for each portfolio, making it easy for users to compare their performance.

+`/quote MYSTUFF,YOURSTUFF`

+Note that only user portfolios will be displayed on separate lines.
+Other queried assets, i.e. stocks/options, will be lumped into a single aggregate line.

+You can quote up to ten stocks/options/portfolios at once.

+`/quote MYSTUFF,YOURSTUFF,AMZN,AAPL`

 ## GET endpoints: